 Only wash dirty laundry

-This is the real key to do less laundry as a parent.
+This is the real key to doing less laundry as a parent.
 Yes, your kids get their clothes dirty really fast.
 But there are times and days where they don’t get their clothes dirty - I know, it’s a miracle when it happens.
 And when it does, make sure to put those clothes back in the closet or left out to wear again.
-In particular, we do this with pants more commonly than shirts just because they’re often not as dirty.
+In particular, we do this with pants more commonly than shirts just because they’re often less likely to get dirty.

 Beyond your kids clothes, you should do the same with your own clothes as well.
 You’ll have far less to wash than for your kids.
 I don’t have to wash my pants every time I wear them.
 Often, I can wear pants more than 5 times before they need to be washed (be sure to smell them when you take them off to make sure they don't smell).